MicrosoftDocs/CommunityToolkit/docs/maui/views/popup/popup-result.md

 > [!NOTE]
 > If `WasDismissedByTappingOutsideOfPopup` is `true` then the `Result` property will always be `null` or `default`.

+## PopupOptions
+The `PopupOptions` class provides the ability to customize the Border, Shadow, PageOverlayColor, and more, of the displayed `Popup`.

+Please refer to the [PopupOptions Documentation](./popup-options.md) to learn more.

 ## Examples

 You can find an example of this feature in action in the [.NET MAUI Community Toolkit Sample Application](https://github.com/CommunityToolkit/Maui/blob/main/samples/CommunityToolkit.Maui.Sample/Pages/Views/Popups/ReturnResultPopup.xaml).